darul75/git_dash/README.md

 ## Installation

 Pre requisites are Git/Python installed and the following package dependency `plotext`.
+You can find install instructions for `plotext` [here](https://github.com/piccolomo/plotext#install).

 If you prefer cloning this repo, setting an alias it is up to you.